 From Moonsan to Marado.”

-Overall 팔도강산 refers to all of Korea, but there are other words that they could have used for this, so it's still an interesting choice, and as I said above, they could have named this song so many other things, and BTS don’t seem to choose titles on a whim (I mean look at ‘First Love’ and ‘Spring Day’) so I like to think that there is a bit of a hidden meaning of unification in the song.
+Overall 팔도강산 refers to all of Korea, but there are other words that they could have used for this, so it's still an interesting choice.
+As I said above, they could have named this song so many other things, and BTS don’t seem to choose titles on a whim (I mean look at ‘First Love’ and ‘Spring Day’) so I like to think that there is a bit of a hidden meaning of unification in the song.

-Every time they perform Satoori Rap they personalize the fight to be relevant to where they are of what they're doing.
-This makes their performances of the song even more interesting to watch, just as their performance of 흥탄소년단 (Fun Boys) in which V personalizes a small part of the choreography every time they perform the song.
+Every time they perform Satoori Rap they personalise the fight to be relevant to where they are of what they're doing.
+This makes their performances of the song even more interesting to watch, just as their performance of 흥탄소년단 (Fun Boys) in which V personalises a small part of the choreography every time they perform the song.

 Let's break down the Sope Fights that I could get my hands on...